AI prompts

 <!-- TODO Reactivate when there is a working CI-CD instance: [](https://validator.swagger.io/validator/debug?url=https://sandbox.mifos.community/fineract-provider/swagger-ui/fineract.yaml) -->

-[Have a look at the FAQ on our Wiki at apache.org](https://cwiki.apache.org/confluence/display/FINERACT/FAQ) if this README does not answer what you are looking for.
-[Visit our JIRA Dashboard](https://issues.apache.org/jira/secure/Dashboard.jspa?selectPageId=12335824) to find issues to work on, see what others are working on, or open new issues.
+Have a look at the [documentation](https://fineract.apache.org/docs/current), the [wiki](https://cwiki.apache.org/confluence/display/FINERACT) or at the [FAQ](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=91554327), if this README does not answer what you are looking for.

 COMMUNITY